 - Huiping Cao, New Mexico State University

-- Ferdinando Fioretto, University of Michigan
+- Ferdinando Fioretto, Georgia Institute of Technology

 - Christopher Kiekintveld, University of Texas, El Paso

 - Tiep Le, New Mexico State University

 - Enrico Pontelli, New Mexico State University

 - Tran Cao Son, New Mexico State University

 - Atena M. Tabakhi, Washington University in St. Louis

 - Long Tran-Thanh, University of Warwick

 RI: Small: Collaborative Research: Preference Elicitation and Device Scheduling for Smart Homes.

 iCREDITS: Interdisciplinary Center of Research Excellence in Design of Intelligent Technologies for Smartgrids.